tonythomas01/classified-ads-crud/README.md

   postgresql service is up.
 - Figure out if changes in the codebase is reflected correctly in the docker environment.
 We have a volume mount setup, but I could not test it.
+- Handle migrations. alembic is installed, but not setup.

 **Known issues**: